Produced by TheMediaDesk, ©2021, updated 2025

 6

-The woman is now “methyousan” (intoxicated) with the “haimatos” (blood) of the “hagion” (those set apart for God / saints) and the “martyron Iesou” (witnesses of Jesus)...
+"and I saw"... the woman "methyousan" (intoxicated) with the "haimatos" (blood) of the "hagion" (believers / those set apart for God / saints) and the "haimatos" (blood) of the "martyron Iesou" (witnesses of Jesus)...

 The 1611 and other translations do John a disservice in the next clause: "And when I saw her, I wondered with great admiration"

-John is seeing the chief idolater in all of history, sit in a wasteland, and celebrate the spilling of the blood of the faithful.
+John is seeing the chief idolater in all of history, sitting in a wasteland, and celebrating the spilling of the blood of the faithful, and it does not specify if these believers are Christians or Jews or anybody else.

-The language reminds us of Daniel's “Abomination of Desolation” which was referring to the desecration of the temple by pagans.
-The term is used in chapter 11, but the entire sequence that leads up to it takes several of the previous chapters, and comes to a head in 2 Maccabees 6: 2 when the temple is rededicated to Zeus by the occupying Greeks.
+The language reminds us of Daniel's "Abomination of Desolation" which was referring to the desecration of the temple by pagans.
+The term is used in chapter 11, but the entire sequence that leads up to it takes several of the previous chapters, and comes to a head in 2 Maccabees 6: 2 when the temple is rededicated to Zeus by the occupying Greeks in about 167 BC.
+A favor that was later repaid to the Greeks by the Romans when a temple to Zeus was 'repurposed' as a temple to the Emperor as we saw in Pergamon in Revelation 2.

 7

-John's latest tour guide is back, he asks John why he's surprised by what he sees, then the angel says he will explain the mystery of the woman and her steed of choice.
+John's latest tour guide is back, the "aggelos" (angel) asks John "dia tis" (because of what) he's "thaumazo" (amazed / surprised / etc) by what he sees, then the angel says he will explain the mystery of the woman and her steed of choice with the seven heads and ten horns.

 8